VORTEX: Physics-Driven Data Augmentations Using Consistency Training for Robust Accelerated MRI Reconstruction: Experimental Details

-\paragraph{Default Hyperparameters.} All models used a 2D U-Net architecture with \cite{ronneberger2015u} with 4 pooling layers.
+\paragraph{Architecture and Optimization.} All models used a 2D U-Net architecture with \citep{ronneberger2015u} with 4 pooling layers.
 Convolutional block at depth $d$ consisted of two convolutional layers with $32^d$ channels for $d=\{1,\dots,5\}$.
-All models were trained with the Adam optimizer with default parameters ($\beta_1$=0.9, $\beta_2$=0.999) and weight decay of 1e-4 for 200 epochs \cite{kingma2014adam,loshchilov2017decoupled}.
-Training was conducted with training batch size of 24 and learning rate $\eta$=1e-3. \OM methods used 1:1 balanced sampling between supervised and unsupervised examples \cite{Noise2Recon}.
+All models were trained with the Adam optimizer with default parameters ($\beta_1$=0.9, $\beta_2$=0.999) and weight decay of 1e-4 for 200 epochs \citep{kingma2014adam,loshchilov2017decoupled}.
+Training was conducted with an effective training batch size of 24 and learning rate $\eta$=1e-3.
+All models used \OM methods used 1:1 balanced sampling between supervised and unsupervised examples \citep{desai2021noise2recon}.
+In the \OM consistency pathway, gradients from the consistency loss ($L_{cons}$) only flowed through reconstructions of the augmented input.

-\paragraph{Metric Selection.} Conventional computational imaging uses magnitude metrics for quantifying image quality.
-However, MRI images contain both magnitude and phase information (i.e. real and imaginary components).
-Because phase-related errors may not be captured by magnitude metrics, we use a combination of complex and magnitude metrics -- complex PSNR (cPSNR) and magnitude SSIM metrics to quantify image quality.
-Equation \ref{eq:cpsnr} defines the cPSNR formulation for complex-valued ground truth $x_{ref}$ and prediction $x_{pred}$. $|| \cdot ||_2$ corresponds to the complex-$\ell_2$ norm and $|\cdot|$ denotes the magnitude of complex-valued input.
-Additionally, SSIM has shown to be a better corrollary for MRI reconstruction quality compared to pSNR on magnitude images \cite{knoll2020advancing}.
-Thus, we use SSIM to quantify magnitude image quality.

-\paragraph{Baselines.} We compared \OM to two baselines, supervised methods without augmentations (\textit{Supervised}) and with augmentations (\textit{Aug}). \textit{Aug} baselines were trained with image and/or physics-based augmentations, which are denoted by parentheses.
-For example \textit{Aug (Motion)} indicates a supervised method trained with motion augmentations.
-All augmentation methods were trained with the augmentation probability scheduler proposed by \cite{Fabian2021DataAF}.
-Image-based augmentations were identical to those used in MRAugment.
-As such, \textit{Aug (Image) }is equivalent to MRAugment, and is referred to as such for readability. \textit{Aug} baselines using physics-based augmentations used a maximum probability of $p=0.2$ as recommended by \cite{Noise2Recon}.
+\paragraph{\textit{Aug} Baselines and MRAugment.} Supervised augmentation baselines were trained with image-based and acquisition-based augmentations.
+Image-based augmentations for each dataset followed the augmentation configuration provided in the MRAugment.
+With the mridata 3D FSE knee dataset, integer rotations could only be conducted at 180 degrees due to the anisotropic matrix shape of the $ky \times kz$ slice. \textit{Aug} baselines using physics-driven acquisition-based augmentations used a maximum probability of $p=0.2$ as recommended by \citet{desai2021noise2recon}, and use the same range of $\sigma$ for noise and $\alpha$ for motion that are used in the corresponding \OM experiments.
+Augmentations, their parameters, and their effective probabilities used for the mridata 3D FSE knee dataset are listed in \cref{tbl:aug-hyperparams}.
+All augmentation methods were trained with the exponential augmentation probability scheduler with $\gamma=5$ and a scheduling period equivalent to the training length as proposed by \citet{Fabian2021DataAF}.